2021 NBA draft: Early entrants

 Players who were not automatically eligible had to declare their eligibility for the draft by notifying the NBA offices in writing no later than at least 60 days before the event.
 For the 2021 draft, the date fell on May 30.
 Under the CBA a player may withdraw his name from consideration from the draft at any time before the final declaration deadline, which usually falls 10 days before the draft at 5:00 pm EDT (2100 UTC).
 Under current NCAA rules, players usually have until 10 days after the draft combine to withdraw from the draft and retain college eligibility.
-In 2021, however, they must have withdrawn on or before July 7, 22 days prior to this draft.
+They must have withdrawn on or before July 7, 22 days prior to this draft.

 A player who has hired an agent retains his remaining college eligibility regardless of whether he is drafted after an evaluation from the NBA Undergraduate Advisory Committee.
 Players who declare for the NBA draft and are not selected have the opportunity to return to their school for at least another year only after terminating all agreements with their agents, who must have been certified no later than August 1, 2020.

 The NBA released its official list of early entrants on June 2, 2021, consisting of 296 players from college and other educational institutions and 57 international players.
 The current version of the list found in this article omits players who withdrew from the draft after June 2.

 College underclassmen

-Terrence Clarke, a freshman guard from Kentucky, declared for the draft, but died on April 22, three months before the draft.
+Terrence Clarke, a freshman guard from Kentucky, declared for the draft, but died on April 22, three months before it.
 At the draft, the NBA honored him with an honorary selection.